What is Meta-Analysis? A Statistical Superpower in Research

 3. Extracting Data

-From each selected study, important data is pulled out.
+From each selected study, key statistical and methodological data are extracted.

 4. Statistical Analysis